TomoATT is a numerical library for adjoint-state travel-time tomography, which is developed for :

 Thanks to the efficiency of an eikonal equation solver, the computation of the travel-time is very fast and requires less amount of computational resources.
 As an input data for TomoATT is travel times at seismic stations, we can easily process a great amount of input data for the computation.

-Currently TomoATT is supporting:
+Currently TomoATT family is supporting:

-- velocity and azimuthal anisotropy inversion for
+- velocity and azimuthal anisotropy inversion for regional and teleseismic events (TomoATT)

 For modeling a very large and fine grid with numerous seismic events, this library applies 3-layer parallelization, which are: